Photo:

 When dry, the paper towels can be strung together and hung up, or taped to windows for a stained glass-like effect.

 Each player gets a piece of paper, makes a squiggle on it, then trades with someone.
-Then make a picture out of the squiggle.
-The beauty is in the simplicity, as children see that you can turn any mark into art.
-It’s fun for the adults to see what kids come up with, too!
+Each player than makes a picture out of their new squiggle.
+The beauty is in the simplicity, as children see that they can turn any mark into art.
+You’ll love seeing what your kids come up with, too!

-Recycle your old magazines and exercise the imagination, all in one!
-Let children choose and cut their favorite pictures out of magazines (or help them).
-Then they glue them on paper, then draw and decorate all around it.
+Recycle your old magazines and exercise their imagination, all in one!
+Let your kids choose and cut their favorite pictures out of magazines (or help them if scissors are too tricky).
+Kids can glue their magazine cutouts on paper, then draw and decorate all around them.

-Scissors and glue are a must; markers, crayons, oil pastels, stickers and glitter are optional.
-In addition to magazines, recycle wrapping paper, postcards (you know, like the ones for take-out pizza), tissue paper and (clean) cotton balls to make even grander creations.
+For this project, scissors and glue are a must; markers, crayons, oil pastels, stickers and glitter are optional.
+In addition to magazines, recycle wrapping paper, postcards (you know, like the ones for takeout pizza), tissue paper and cotton balls to make even grander creations.

 Note: When the crayons are fresh out of the freezer, they may not color well.
 Warm them up in your hands to get them going.